Chart Color Schemes

 Educational outcomes in Thomastown fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Thomastown has a robust network of 8 schools educating approximately 2,203 students, with typical Australian school conditions (ICSEA: 985) and balanced educational opportunities.
-There are 7 primary and 1 secondary school serving distinct age groups, with school places per 100 residents at 10.4, below the regional average of 13.1.
-Some students may attend schools in adjacent areas due to this discrepancy.
+Educational participation is notably high, with 27.3% of residents currently enrolled in formal education.
+This includes 7.8% in primary education, 6.7% in secondary education, and 5.1% pursuing tertiary education.
+A robust network of 8 schools operates within Thomastown, educating approximately 2,203 students while the area demonstrates typical Australian school conditions (ICSEA: 985) with balanced educational opportunities.
+Education provision is balanced with 7 primary and 1 secondary schools serving distinct age groups.
+School places per 100 residents at 10.4 fall below the regional average of 13.1, with some students likely attending schools in adjacent areas.

 Frequently Asked Questions - Education